OWASP/CheatSheetSeries/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.md

 To minimize the potential damage of a successful LDAP injection attack, you should minimize the privileges assigned to the LDAP binding account in your environment.

+#### Enabling Bind Authentication

+If LDAP protocol is configured with bind Authentication, attackers would not be able to perform LDAP injection attacks because of verification and authorization checks that are performed against valid credentials passed by the user.
+An attacker can still bypass bind authentication through an anonymous connection or by exploiting the use of unauthenticated bind: Anonymous Bind (LDAP) and Unauthenticated Bind (LDAP).

 #### Allow-List Input Validation

 Input validation can be used to detect unauthorized input before it is passed to the LDAP query.
 For more information please see the [Input Validation Cheat Sheet](Input_Validation_Cheat_Sheet.md).